Maxine Dodd is an artist and illustrator working in Leicestershire in the UK.

-Racing Lines began in 2012 as a way of recording my daily drawing routine – I draw every day, usually in the morning – before I do anything else.
-I draw with ink pens, working quickly, hence the name, ‘Racing Lines’.
+‘Racing Lines began in 2012 as a way of recording my daily drawing routine – I draw every day, usually in the morning – before I do anything else.
+The focus of my drawings in 2012 was my favourite sporting event, the Tour de France.
+I watched and drew the action from the race every day.
+I chose to draw with my favourite ink pens, working quickly to keep up, hence the name, ‘Racing Lines’.

 Recent Solo Exhibitions: ‘Racing Lines’ Cank Street Gallery, Leicester, Alfred East Gallery, Kettering, jGallery, ’20 Stages’, jGallery, Moulton, Northampton